Pure narrowband photon-pair generation in a monolithic cavity: Results

 To gain insights into the spectral properties of the source, the idler spectrum was directly measured via difference frequency generation (DFG).
-The pump beam, generated with an external-cavity diode CW laser at 780.25~nm, and a tunable CW seed beam, tunable over a $\pm$6~nm range around 1550~nm, were overlapped in free-space through a dichroic mirror and injected into the crystal, generating the idler field.
-The residual seed light, which was transmitted due to the imperfect extinction of the polarizing beam-splitter, was filtered with an additional bandpass filter.
+The pump beam, generated with an external-cavity diode CW laser at 780.25~nm, and a tunable CW seed beam, tunable over a $\pm$6~nm range around 1550~nm, were overlapped in free space through a dichroic mirror and injected into the crystal, generating the idler field.
+The residual seed light, which was transmitted due to the imperfect extinction of the polarizing beam splitter, was filtered with an additional bandpass filter.
 The transmission of the cavity at the idler arm, measured before and after a single-mode fiber, is shown in Fig.~\ref{fig:DFGspectrum}.
 The spectrum exhibits three TEM00 modes---the three primary peaks that exclusively couple to single-mode fibers---consistent with the mode clustering effect in a doubly-resonant cavity of high finesse (see Sec.~\ref{sec:theory}).
-Nevertheless, the intensity of the side frequency clusters is not as low as desired due to the double-pass pump accumulating a phase, likely because of a residual crystal length (i.e. an intermediate length of crystal after the last full poling), that broadens the phase-matching bandwidth, leaving three dominant TEM00 spectral modes.
+Nevertheless, the intensity of the side frequency clusters is not as low as desired due to the double-pass pump accumulating a phase, likely because of a residual crystal length (i.e., an intermediate length of crystal after the last full poling), effectively broadening the phase-matching bandwidth, leaving three dominant TEM00 spectral modes.
 The main frequency TEM00 mode was coupled into single-mode fiber with above 90\% efficiency.
-The additional little peaks in the background represent idler photons emitted into higher-order modes, with the signal being emitted in the fundamental mode, thus degrading the heralding efficiency~\cite{bennink2010optimal}.
+The additional little peaks in the background (Fig.~\ref{fig:DFGspectrum}\nobreak(a)\nobreak(bottom)) represent the weakly phase-matched emission of the idler light into higher-order modes, although the seed (signal) and pump light are both largely in the fundamental mode.
+We believe this small but largely constant background of high-order modes, essentially stemming from a phase-matching process where only one of the signal or idler photons will ever couple efficiently into single-mode fiber, explains the observed limitations in the heralding efficiency~\cite{bennink2010optimal}.

-The tunable laser was used to record the cavity spectrum at the signal photon wavelengths.
-The laser, centered at 1550~nm, was scanned over a range of 2~nm.
-From the data we estimate a signal FSR of $19.7\pm0.1$~GHz and bandwidth of $166\pm15$~MHz, resulting in a cavity finesse of $118\pm11$.
-These numbers are consistent with the predicted numbers from our design (see Fig.~\ref{fig:monolithiccavityandJSI}), with deviations that can be attributed to measurement errors.